-- 7. Select the check box for a device. - 8.
-Use the Add button, Edit button, and Remove from the list button as needed. - 9.
-Click the Apply button.
-Your settings are saved.
+- 7. Select the check box for a device.

+- 8. Use the Add button, Edit button, and Remove from the list button as needed.

+- 9. Click the Apply button.

 Schedule when to block Internet sites and services

 When you schedule blocking, the same schedule is used to block sites and to block services.